-So, is it Possible to Recover Permanently Deleted Files on Windows 10?
+Is it Possible to Recover Permanently Deleted Files

 Logically deleted files can remain resident on their hard drive for an extended period of time, based on your computer usage.
 Windows logically deletes files and marks their previous storage as available for reuse.
 The file is still physically available until the time that Windows actually overwrites it with new data, even though you can no longer access it through Windows Explorer.
 This makes it possible to recover permanently deleted files on Windows 10 computers.